nats-io/nats-architecture-and-design/adr/ADR-58.md

   sourcing pauses.
 A flow control message will be automatically sent (no need to wait for a `Heartbeat`) so these messages are acknowledged and new messages can be sent as soon as possible.
 - Since acknowledgements happen based on dynamic flow control, it being determined either by data size, `MaxAckPending` or `Heartbeat`, the consumer cannot have an `AckWait` or `BackOff` setting.
-These fields need to be unset.
+These fields need to be unset, or an error will be returned.
 - Additionally, `MaxDeliver` must be set to `-1` (infinite) to ensure if some messages are lost in transit, they can still be reliably redelivered.